How does a small business build quality backlinks?

 Matt Cutts’ response was, “Absolutely, I completely agree.”

-By participating in social media sites where your audience is, you will be able generate traffic to your website.
-By sharing your articles on social media platforms, others are more likely to visit your website, share it and provide an incoming link to it on their website.
+By participating in social media sites where your audience is, you will be able to generate traffic to your website.
+By sharing your articles on social media platforms, others are more likely to visit your website, share it, and provide an incoming link to it on their website.

 - Use Video

 Video is a great way to offer value that others will want to link to.
 If you feel uncomfortable in front of a camera, you might like to consider creating quality video of how-to tutorials to show your audience visually how to do something in your niche.

 - Create Infographics